polizoto/DOCX-HTML/README.md

 **Note:** When using the `-l` flag, you must enter the [ISO language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) for the secondary language(s).
 Use the `-l` option before each ISO language code if there are multiple secondary languages.
 For example, `'/c/scripts/DOCX-HTML.sh' -l it -l es`.
 In this example, there are two secondary languages, Italian (`it`) and Spanish (`es`).
 These are marked with `###1` and `###2`, respectively, in the MS Word document.
 See the [MS WORD Tags document](https://www.dropbox.com/s/lhogh996v2itfzq/MS%20Word%20Tags-DOCX-HTML.docx?dl=0) for more information about usage.

+N.B.
+Secondary languages are displayed initially with a purple background for easier review and can then be removed by the user.

 ### Example 2: Complex Tables and Extended Descriptions

 [Complex_tables.docx](https://www.dropbox.com/s/o4xjqqom0kps4p1/Complex_tables.docx?dl=0) | [Complex_tables.html](https://www.dropbox.com/s/7q3xayarh1mtgi0/Complex_tables.html?dl=0)